MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/catalog/MEF W142 - LSO Cantata and LSO Sonata Product Catalog API - Developer Guide.md

         <td>subCategory</td>
             <td><a href="#T_ProductCategoryRef">ProductCategoryRef</a>[]</td>
             <td>O</td>
-            <td>A list of references to Product Category, to which this Product Category is a parent of.</td>
+            <td>A list of references to the Product Category, to which this Product Category is a parent of.</td>
             <td>Sub Categories</td>
         </tr><tr>
         <td>productOffering</td>